alpaycb/sqlplusdemo/README.md

   - `ORDER BY ta.airport_count DESC`: Sorts countries by airport count, highest first
   - `LIMIT 5`: Returns only the top 5 countries with the most airports

+## Part 4 - Graph Traversal Queries
+Graph traversal in SQL++ is achieved using Common Table Expressions (CTEs), specifically the WITH RECURSIVE clause.
+This allows you to query hierarchical data (like trees or graphs) by defining a query that refers to itself.

-### Graph traversal: a direct flight from LAX to JFK.
+For instance, a direct flight from LAX to JFK:

 ```sql
 WITH FlightPath AS (
     SELECT